Crash and Churn: survey reveals the customer service fails that cause attrition

 Fallout from negative word of mouth

 With the average global value of a lost customer estimated to be $243, failing to focus efforts on retention causes businesses to lose $1.6 trillion per year when customers defect to rival companies.
-Implementing effective retention strategies has been proven to increase loyalty and reduce churn.
+Implementing effective retention strategies has been proven to increase loyalty and reduce customer churn.
 In fact, 37% of the respondents said that they would be willing to consider using the company again in the future if it improved its level of customer service.